ElektraInitiative/libelektra/src/plugins/README.md

 ### Interpreter ###

-These plugins start an interpreter and allow you to use a bindings.
+These plugins start an interpreter and allow you to execute a script in an interpreted language whenever Elektra's key database gets accessed.
+Note that they depend on the presence of the respective binding during runtime.

 - [jni](jni/) java plugins started by jni, works with jna plugins
 - [python](python/) Python 3 plugins